jbird6165/Second-Calculator/README.md

 # Second-Calculator
 2nd attempt at programming a Calculator

-1st attemp was successful but code was sloppy
+1st attempt was successful but code was sloppy